 Games Run: Black Sun Death Crawl, a Fate version of Star Wars, Tenro Bansho Zero, Sagas of the Icelanders, Primetime adventures, Mouse Guard, World of Dew, Swords Without Master and a huge number of others.

-The games were amazing and the people were incredible.
-We are looking forward to next year already!
+The games were amazing and the people were incredible!

 New MexiCon 2016: Drawing people from several different states, we had a great time playing a dizzying number of games.
 Each game run had its own room to play in.
 The beds were removed so there was plenty of space to play.
 Our venue worked so well that we decided to bring our Con back here next year.